ufs-za/BASE/README.md

 The envisaged outputs are possible with financial support to onboard two post-doctoral research fellows and a dedicated PhD student in any of these disciplines to assist in growing the BASE group and field.

 ### Conclusion
-We look forward to your positive consideration of our proposal.
 Your support will play a crucial role in advancing our research and contributing to the field of Business Analytics, Statistics, and Econometrics.
 Together, we can push the boundaries of knowledge, drive innovation, and create a future where data-driven decisions lead to a better world.